 Cosmos blooms can last many months, so they’re great value.
 When planted in a group, they are an attractive focal point and will attract more bees than just dotted around your garden as single plants.
 These clever insects know they use less energy flying from flower to flower for a free feed, when they’re all in one spot.
 Smart hey?

-6. Edible flowers
+6. Edible flowers with medicinal benefits

 7. Pests don’t seem to bother them